-Currently, the Company's operating expenses are averaging approximately \$15,000 to \$50,000 per month for management fees, month-to-month professional fees and other working capital related expenses.
-The Company's cash and cash equivalents as at December 31, 2013, in addition to the financing competed after December 31, 2013, for gross proceeds of \$1,315,600 (see "Subsequent Events" below) is sufficient to satisfy current liabilities and operating expenditures for fiscal 2014.
-The Company is also expected to receive net revenue from its Chittim Ranch activities in the range of \$3,000 to \$5,000 per month.
-It must be noted that the Company is seeking financing to continue its exploration activities for \$900,000, in aggregate.
+Currently, the Company's operating expenses are approximately \$15,000 to \$50,000 per month for management fees, month-to-month professional fees and other working capital related expenses.
+The Company's cash and cash equivalents as at December 31, 2014 is sufficient to satisfy current liabilities and general and administrative costs up to December 31, 2015.
+The Company is also expected to receive net revenue from its Chittim Ranch activities in the range of \$3,000 to \$10,000 per quarter.
+Meanwhile Petrolympic and Squatex are actively preparing to move forward with the pursuit of a deep stratigraphic coring program to validate several other prospective structures with promising hydrocarbon potential across its Property.
+The next selected drilling site, Marleau No 1, is located a few kilometers to the south of the Massé No 2 well and will test a flat spot, i.e. a seismic feature characteristic of the presence of fluids in the subsurface.
+This new well will mark a significant step out and, if successful, will expand the potential of its Property and enable the Company to test similar targets in another fault compartment block, thus extending the span of the plays already validated farther north.
+The cost of the deep stratigraphic coring program, including drilling is approximately \$3 million (Petrolympic's share is \$900,000).
+In addition, the Company anticipates spending \$100,000 on well activities at the Chittim Ranch property, subject to positive results.
+Subject to these activities, the Company needs to secure additional financing to carry on business activities.
 The major variables are expected to be the size, timing and results of the Company's exploration program and its ability to continue to access capital to fund its ongoing operations.
 Although the Company has been successful in raising funds to date, there can be no assurance that adequate funding will be available in the future, or under terms favourable to the Company.